Arielle Kebbel

 *mother – German, English

 Arielle Kebbel is an American actress and model.
-Her roles include John Tucker Must Die, The Grudge 2, Aquamarine, and The Uninvited, among many other films, and series.
+Her roles include John Tucker Must Die, The Grudge 2, Aquamarine, and The Uninvited.

 Arielle’s paternal grandfather was William R. Kebbel (the son of Friedrich Otto “Fred” Kebbel and Anna S. Marchert).
 William was born in Illinois, the son of ethnic German emigrants, from Poland/Lithuania.
 Friedrich was the son of August Friedrich Kebbel and Bertha Auguste Feitusch.
 Anna was the daughter of Josef Marchert and Helene Magdalene Kebbel.